Samsy/SocialGobelins/README.md

 installation :

-'npm install' on root folder ton install node.js, jade ( for future easy front developpement ), and express.js it works with the file : package.json to list dependencies.
+                -   'npm install' on root folder

+                it works with the file : package.json to list dependencies.

 Launch :

                 'node index.js'   ,  the app is pre-configured to run on : 127.0.0.1 on port 3700.
 (127.0.0.1:3700).

                 To change port and ip local adress :

         example for port 4200, on your local network ip adress '192.168.1.42 :